 An inclusive process

-To carry out the 2016 review of the Code was the work of an expert Steering Group, commissioned by the Committee of Scottish Chairs.
+The 2017 edition of the Code was the work of an expert Steering Group, commissioned by the Committee of Scottish Chairs.
 The Group was chaired by Ian Marchant and its membership includes representation from the major stakeholders in Scottish higher education as well as members with governance expertise from the public, private and third sectors.
 The terms of its work are reflected in its Terms of Reference.

 Ian Marchant (Chair)